+Executive Summary:

-Executive Summary: SECTION I. MARKET OVERVIEW
+SECTION I. MARKET OVERVIEW

 Malaysia is politically and economically stable and open to foreign trade.
 Transportation, communications, banking and health services are modern and efficient.
-With a population of around 28.5 million, it is one of the most developed nations in Southeast Asia.
-About 61 percent of its population falls into the middle to upper income group of consumers; with GDP per capita income of \$8,180.
+With a population of around 28.9 million, it is one of the most developed nations in Southeast Asia.
+About 61 percent of its population falls into the middle to upper income group of consumers; with GDP per capita income of \$9,700.
 Its economy has a firm foundation that includes strong manufacturing, service and agricultural sectors.
-GDP growth will be about 5 percent in 2011.
-For 2012, Malaysian government officials have maintained GDP growth projections of between five and six percent in view of the implementation of its Economic Transformation Program (ETP).
-The ETP initiatives focus on a few key growth engines which are expected to make substantial contributions to Malaysia's economic performance and to transform Malaysia into a high income nation by 2020.
-However, most research houses expect Malaysia to grow between three and five per cent in 2012 due to weaker external demand.
+The Malaysian economy grew 5.1 percent in 2011 driven by strong domestic demand; growth in 2012 was also around 5 percent and similar expansion is forecast for 2013.